acconeer/acconeer-python-exploration/docs/detectors/a121/presence_detector.rst

    Values larger than half the :attr:`~acconeer.exptool.a121.algo.presence._detector.DetectorConfig.frame_rate` disables this filter.
 If that is not enough, you need a higher frame rate or to use the intra-frame part.

-Inter-frame phase boost
-   To increase detection of very slow motions :attr:`~acconeer.exptool.a121.algo.presence._detector.DetectorConfig.inter_phase_boost` can be enabled.

 Inter-frame timeout
    For faster loss of detection,